Want the perfect workout program?

 After that, move over to the machine chest supported row.
 Each chest-supported row variation hits the back from a different angle.
 Changing the grip, angle of pull or elbow position can change how the movement targets the muscle.

 Note that day four is a rest day, so we aren’t including much information here.
 Take it easy, and let your muscles heal.
 Make sure you determine how much protein you need to build muscle, and keep your intake just as high on rest days.
-You can't go wrong with adding chocolate whey protein to your daily diet, but there are tons of great protein powders to choose from.

 Chris Bumstead's shoulders workout starts with an extensive warmup of band dislocations and internal and external rotations.

 The second exercise of the day is a machine shoulder press.
 On the third set, do a drop set to get in some more volume.

-Next up is a seated dumbbell lateral raise.
+Next up is a seated dumbbell lateral raise, and you'll perform a drop set on the second set.
 Doing these seated helps eliminate cheating.
-Next, perform a drop set on both sets.

 Once you are done, jump over to the lateral raise machine to finish off your lateral delt exercises.

 The second leg workout of the week focuses on Chris Bumstead's hamstring exercise routine with a bit of back work sprinkled in at the end.